SeccreDev/FlipWise/README.md

 - Flip cards to reveal answers
 - Shuffle mode for randomized quizzes
 - Save/load flashcards from a JSON file
-- 🖥Built with Python’s Tkinter GUI toolkit
+- Built with Python’s Tkinter GUI toolkit
 - No internet required – everything runs locally